xdv/divvy-data-api/README.md

 # Architecture #

-The Ripple Charts API is a [Node.js](https://nodejs.org/) application that uses [HBase](http://hbase.apache.org/) as its datastore.
+The Divvy Charts API is a [Node.js](https://nodejs.org/) application that uses [HBase](http://hbase.apache.org/) as its datastore.

 ## Components ##

 ### Ledger Importer ###
-The ledger importer imports ledgers from the Ripple Network into the data store.
+The ledger importer imports ledgers from the Divvy Network into the data store.
 The process is set up to import continously in real time as ledgers are validated, and also import historical ledgers.

 ### Data Store ###
 The data store uses HBase to store ledgers.
 This is not as flexible as the old CouchDB data store, but it scales much better.